Jbrich95/extQuantRegressDL/README.md

 We perform a bootstrap analysis using `bootstrap.R`, with the source functions provided in `bGEV_loss_functions.R`.
 The user must specify `boot.num`, which will determine the seed for the bootstrap sampling scheme.
 In the handbook chapter, we consider `boot.num` ranging from 1 to 200.
 For each bootstrap sample, we fit a bGEV regression model to the resampled data, and save the predictions, i.e., the parameter estimates, in `Predictions/`.
 The script `application_plots.R` then compiles these estimates into the plots provided in the handbook chapter.

+Note that fitting the deep bGEV model to each bootstrap sample can be computationally intensive, and will take 1-2 hours on a laptop using CPUs.
+Taking a smaller subsample from the dataset if recommended if you are not that patient!

 ```bash
 ├── bGEV_loss_functions.R          (Functions that comprise the bGEV loss function)
 ├── bootstrap.R                    (Estimates the deep bGEV model for a single bootstrap sample)